greenelab/onboarding/source/communication.rst

 keep communications in one place, and Casey commits to respond to slacks (not necessarily immediately, but the same guarantee is not made for e-mail).

-**Bonus.ly:** We recognize that people regularly go above and beyond lab expectations.
+**HeyTaco:** We recognize that people regularly go above and beyond lab expectations.
 We wanted a way to recognize each other when this happens.
-We now use bonus.ly.
+We now use HeyTaco.
 This allows lab members to send a quick virtual thank you note and/or pat on the back.
 If someone’s paper gets accepted or someone helps you out with a programming question, congratulate or thank them.
-Slack includes /give syntax that you should explore (or /give someone a point for helping you).
-When one member accumulates enough bonus.ly points, they take the lab out to lunch (Casey pays).
+Post a message that mentions any user in the #wins Slack channel, and they'll get a HeyTaco point.
+When one member accumulates enough points, they take the lab out to lunch (Casey pays).

 **Social Media:** Lab members are encouraged to communicate through public social media, and if you choose to do so then you are expected to follow our